norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 #### a.
 Installing Xcode via the App Store (OS X 10.6.6  and later)
 Mac OS X does not come with a built-in C++ command-line compiler.
 You must therefore install XCode by visiting the App Store.

-Once Xcode is installed on your machine, you can launch it.
-Navigate to preferences, and next to the Downloads tab.
+Once Xcode is installed on your machine, launch it.
+Navigate to preferences, to the downloads tab.
 In the components list, install the Command Line Tools component.

 You should now have a working version of gcc.
 You can check by running the following command in your terminal: